Best Anonymous Web Surfing Tools: Incognito Mode VS Proxy Servers VS VPN VS Anonymous Private BrowsersReading Time: 5 minutes

 Conclusion on Anonymous Online Web Browsing

-As you can see, every tool has its own pros and cons when it comes to privacy and security.
-One should strive to learn what these strengths and weaknesses are, and how to best apply these tools to your web browsing.
+As you can see, every anonymous browsing tool has its own pros and cons when it comes to privacy and security.
+One should strive to learn what these strengths and weaknesses are, and how to best apply these tools to ensure anonymous web surfing.
 Also, a good way to overcome part of the weaknesses is combining the tools, e.g. simultaneously using an anonymous private browser and a VPN.